Azure/azure-sdk-for-js/sdk/storage/storage-queue/BreakingChanges.md

 # Breaking Changes

+### 2019.08 Version 12.0.0-preview.3

+- Pass through `options.abortSignal` to the optional `abortSignal` attribute in option bags instead of using `AbortSignal.none` as the default value when `options.abortSignal` is not specified.

 ### 2019.08 Version 12.0.0-preview.2

 - [Breaking] Aborter class is no longer exposed from the package.
 Use the package [@azure/abort-controller](https://www.npmjs.com/package/@azure/abort-controller) to pass an abort signal to any of the async operations.